Bogdanp/setup-racket/README.md

 a part of the main Racket distribution.

 You can provide multiple local catalog paths by separating them with commas.
-They are prepended to the catalog set in order so the last local catalog in the list will have the highest priority.
+They are prepended to the catalog set in order so the first local catalog in the list will have the highest priority.